-- From the point of view of phenomenology, Software Engineers are dialectic monistic idealists: - Idealists: - ◆ They accept that ideas (called requirements or "customer's wishlist") are different from reality. - They are not realists: - The reality might not yet exist ("Vaporware is always possible") - They are monistic: - They are optimistic that their ideas can describe reality ("das Ding an sich"). - Dialectic: - They do this in a dialogue with the customer
+From the point of view of phenomenology, Software Engineers are dialectic monistic idealists:

+- Idealists: - They accept that ideas (called requirements or "customer's wishlist") are different from reality. - The reality might not yet exist ("Vaporware is always possible ") - They are monistic: - They are optimistic that their ideas can describe reality. - Dialectic: - They do this in a dialogue with the customer